Paddy O'Connell: Current TV and radio work

 In 2016 he presented a series on BBC Radio 4, Travels with Bob, in which he visited various places in Britain with his border terrier.

+In 2023 he joined the Newscast (podcast) team, mostly at weekends alongside Laura Kuenssberg.

+In November 2024 O'Connell started presenting Newsnight on BBC Two, before becoming a permanent presenter of the programme the following May.
+He presents the programme each Thursday night.

+He is also an occasional presenter of the PM programme.

 He also regularly chairs the First Wednesday discussions hosted by the Frontline Club in West London, in which experts and key figures debate current geopolitical events happening around the world.

 Personal life

 O'Connell is gay and is an ambassador for the charity Stonewall.